How to Create a Marketplace: Build a Multi-Vendor Website

 Finding product-market fit

-Many entrepreneurs pursue a marketplace concept only to find that they cannot validate their concept, and they must pivot to meet the market’s needs.
+Many entrepreneurs try to create a marketplace only to find that they cannot validate their concept, and they must pivot to meet the market’s needs.
 Entrepreneurs get into trouble when they get tunnel vision on a concept that misses the mark.
 The key is to iterate until you’ve found an undeniable product-market fit.
 Be confident knowing that overhauling an MVP is a plot twist in many successful origin stories.

 Watch Operation Marketplace: Finding Product Market Fit with Matthew Holder